What is Tailwind CSS doing here?

 The CSS system of this starter was invented by Andy Bell.

 I wrote the following explanation quite quickly after hearing several times that people are confused about normal Tailwind CSS classes not working.
-In the meantime, Andy has published a much better and much more detailed explanation.
+In the meantime, Andy has published a better and more detailed explanation.

 We are using Tailwinds “engine” to generate utility classes on demand, based on our design tokens.